VKing6/vk_markers/Readme.md

 		- Removed functionality that let different seats in a vehicle have BFT.
 Vehicles are now all or nothing.
 	- Tweaked Air assault and Amphibious graphics.
 	- Added ground vehicle markers.
+* 402
+	- Added setBFT function to allow easier enabling of BFT systems on vehicles.
+	- Improved BFT backend.

 ## 8. List of valid markers